 In packet serial mode up to eight Roboclaw units can be controlled from a single serial port.
 The wiring diagram below illustrates how this is done.
 Each Roboclaw must have multi-unit mode enabled and have a unique packet serial address set.
-This can be configured using Ion studio.
+This can be configured using Motion Studio.
 Wire the S1 and S2 pins directly to the MCU TX and RX pins.
 Install a pull-up resistor (R1) on the MCU RX pin.
 A 1K to 4.7K resistor value is recommended.
+For model specific pinout information please refer to the data sheet for the model being used.